 The Order is a philosophical concept derived from a set of scrolls dated to the very beginning of the Golden Age.
-The scrolls, written by an unknown Xerik scholar then translated to Gnomish during 500 GA (Golden Age), follow a concept of energy in the world.
+The scrolls, written by the mortal form of the Charon during 500 GA (Golden Age), follow a concept of energy in the world.
 Unlike religions or organizations, which focus belief around a singular entity or person, the Order focuses on the concepts of Good, Evil, and Divine.

 At first practiced solely among cloistered elementals in the depths of Taunhill, the Order became a world-wide phenomena 50,000 GA.
 It’s popularity grew as Charon ascended into his divine form.
-At one point, this event was so significant at one point, that massive monuments were erected in honor of the 3 Primal Energies.
+At one point, this event was so significant that massive monuments were erected in honor Charon balancing the 3 Primal Energies.
 As the Order grew in popularity and touched all corners of the globe, it was adapted to local beliefs and current standing religions.

 At the center of the Order’s beliefs are three concepts: